trendmicro-frontend/tonic-ui/packages/react-docs/pages/contributing/index.page.mdx

 #### How to add a changeset

-> If you are new to changeset, visit the [Changesets documentation](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) to learn about changesets.
+> If you are new to changesets, visit the [Changesets documentation](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) to learn about changesets.

 The filename for the changeset can be `tonic-ui-#.md`, where `#` is the pull request number: